Bachelor of Arts in Economics

 The American Economic Association provides useful information on career and graduate school pathways for undergraduates studying economics.

-A full 37 percent of TCNJ economics majors have continued their studies at the graduate level since 2001, earning acceptance at prestigious universities across the nation.
-The most common choice is law (19 percent), with graduates accepted at both local (Rutgers–Newark, Rutgers–Camden, Seton Hall) and nationally ranked law schools (Duke, Michigan, Penn, Washington University).
+A full 36 percent of TCNJ economics majors have continued their studies at the graduate level since 2001, earning acceptance at prestigious universities across the nation.
+The most common choice is law, with graduates accepted at both local (Rutgers–Newark, Rutgers–Camden, Seton Hall) and nationally ranked law schools (Duke, Virginia, Michigan, Penn, Washington University).

-Our economics graduates also enroll in MBA (7 percent), PhD (6 percent), and MA programs (6 percent).
+Our economics graduates also enroll in MBA, PhD, and MA programs.
 MBA candidates have pursued both standard and dual-degree programs at schools including New York University, Temple, and Pittsburgh.
 PhD candidates generally choose to study economics, although graduates have pursued fields as diverse as mathematics.
 For their master’s degrees, graduates have enrolled in public policy, economics, and human resources programs at such schools as Georgetown, Villanova, Boston University, and Rutgers’ Bloustein School.

 Economics majors have also pursued medical school, through the TCNJ seven-year medical program or the traditional route, as well as dental school.